nmattia/nmattia.com/index.md

 Code".

-I've worked for a realtime messaging platform, as a consultant for a software innovation lab, and am now helping build a decentralized computing platform for the "Web 3.0".
+I've worked for a realtime messaging platform, as a consultant for a software innovation lab, and am now helping build Web3 alien tech.

 For more, check out my [resume](./resume.html). [<ion-icon name="cloud-download"></ion-icon>](./resume.pdf)